 Guiding the policies mentioned above is Growth Plan policy 2.2.5.13, which requires municipalities to identify minimum density targets for all Employment Areas within settlement areas.
 In addition, Schedule 3 of the Growth Plan outlines the population and employment projections for the Region of Niagara.
-The employment forecast for the Region of Niagara identifies a growth of 74,000 jobs between 2016 and 2041.
-The Reference Forecast in Amendment 1 to the Growth Plan displays slower employment growth than that identified in the current Growth Plan, with Niagara Region employment expected to increase by 81,000 jobs between 2016 and 2051.
+The previous employment forecast for the Region of Niagara identified a growth of 74,000 jobs between 2016 and 2041.
+The updated Schedule 3 employment forecast in the Growth Plan now displays slower employment growth than previously identified, with Niagara Region employment expected to increase by 81,000 jobs between 2016 and 2051.
 Table 2-1 illustrates the comparison of population and employment growth for the Region of Niagara in both of these forecast scenarios.